Enderlook/Net-State-Machine/README.md

                 // Ignore this event in this transition.
                 // (If we don't add this and we accidentally fire this event an exception is thrown).
                 .Ignore(Events.LowHealth)
+            // Which is the shortcut of:
+            //  .On(Events.LowHealth).OnEntryPolicy(TransitionPolicy.Ignore).OnExitPolicy(TransitionPolicy.Ignore).Goto(States.Sleep).
             .In(States.Play)
                 .OnUpdate(@this => @this.OnUpdatePlay())
                 .On(Events.IsHungry)